 -Exploring new states I have never been to

 I will be entirely honest: I have never been to Iowa or most of the Midwest (I did go to Wisconsin and Minnesota in college, though.)
-I’ve already got a list of places I want us to travel to (which I will share on Friday!) and we’re already planning our first trip.
+I’ve already got a list of places I want us to travel to (check out our Iowa Travel Bucket List) and we’re already planning our first trip.
 I have a personal goal of visiting all 50 states, and the thought of potentially visiting 8 of them in the next 3 years is so exciting!

 -Being two hours from Minneapolis